Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 1. In PyTorch 1.8.1, AMP is implemented by using decorators.
 During training and test, **with Autocast()** needs to be added to convert the arguments of the model into FP16.
 If **with Autocast()** is not added, the arguments are still FP32.
 In the case of an extreme batch size, the memory is insufficient.
 2. PyTorch 1.8.1 AMP does not support tensor fusion.

-## Model Training
+## <h2 id="Model Trainingmd">Model Training</h2>

 After the training scripts are ported, set environment variables by following the instructions in  [Environment Variable Configuration](#en-us_topic_0000001144082004md)  and run the  **python3** _xxx_  command to train a model.
 For details, see  [Script Execution](#script-executionmd).

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >When running the  **python3** _xxx_  command, create a soft link between Python 3 and the installation path of Python that matches the current PyTorch version.

-## Performance Analysis and Optimization
+## <h2 id="Performance Optimization and Analysismd">Performance Optimization and Analysis</h2>

 ### Prerequisites

 1. Modify the open-source code to ensure that the model can run properly, including data preprocessing, forward propagation, loss calculation, mixed precision, back propagation, and parameter update.
 For details, see [Samples](#samples).
 2. During model porting, check whether the model can run properly and whether the existing operators can meet the requirements.
-If no operator meets the requirements, develop an adapted operator.
+If an operator does not meet the requirements, develop an adapted operator.
 For details, see the  _PyTorch Operator Development Guide_.
 3. Prioritize the single-device function, and then enable the multi-device function.

 ### Commissioning Process